 Council groups are entitled to ‘administrative privileges’ (e.g. a group room, sometimes group staff such as a political assistant.
 Administrative privileges are guaranteed in law for a group which is 10% or more of the seats on that council.
 In practice in other authorities smaller groups are often given some privileges such as a group room.

 Many councils provide a Special Responsibility Allowance (SRA) for Group Leader and Deputy Group Leader.
 This policy is set by the Council, on advice from your own Independent Remuneration Panel.

 All council groups of two or more councillors are included in the calculations for committee proportionality.
 Essentially the seats on every eligible committee on the council must be allocated proportionally by council group and the total number of committee places must also be proportional.
-See these rules in much more detail in this article (link coming soon).
+See the rules on Proportionality in much more detail in this article.